edsantiago/containertools/README.md

 | mach | rootless |    |          |          |    18:18 |          |          |
 ```

+If you have multiple PRs in flight, feed it all the PR numbers.

 `ci-watch` calls `cirrus-pr-timing`.
 You may find it useful to call
 that script too.

+NOTE
+====
+You will need a `$GITHUB_TOKEN`.
+Getting that and setting it
+(securely) in your environment is left as an exercise for the reader.